 Depending on your situation, it may also be a good move to contact a lawyer.
 Having legal assistance is especially crucial if you’ve been served with a lawsuit.

 Recommended: Better Money Management Tips

 Types of Personal Loans

-You might hear unsecured personal loans referred to as “signature loans,” “good faith loans,” or “character loans.”
-In general, these are installment loans where you pay back the amount you borrowed at a certain interest rate over a predetermined period of time, called the term.
+Unsecured personal loans are backed only by the borrower’s creditworthiness, with no asset attached to the loan.
+You might hear unsecured personal loans referred to as signature loans, good faith loans, or character loans.
+Typically, these are installment loans the borrower repays at a certain interest rate over a predetermined period of time.

 Personal Loan Uses

 Acceptable uses of personal loan funds cover a wide range, including, but not limited to:

 • Medical expenses not covered by health insurance

 While there are benefits to taking out a personal loan, it might not always be the right financial move for everyone.
 Personal loans offer a lot of flexibility, but they are still a form of debt, so it’s a good idea to weigh the pros and cons before signing a personal loan agreement.